marcoturi/ionic-boilerplate/README.md

 ### <a name="git-workflow"></a>Git Workflow
 - Optionally you can use [Git flow](http://danielkummer.github.io/git-flow-cheatsheet/)
 - If you want to bump the changelog, run "npm run release"
-- This repo has a [mirror repo in gitlab for CI](https://gitlab.com/marco_turi/ionic2-boilerplate) after every push on master you will get automatically an .apk generated from CI.
+- This repo has a [mirror repo in gitlab for CI](https://gitlab.com/marco_turi/ionic2-boilerplate) after every push on master you will get automatically all tests and lints run.
+To get .ipa and .apk build you need to push to the release git branch.
+The reason is to avoid unnecessary builds (free limit is 100/month) for ios.
 - You should consider to write a shortcut in .bashrc for the following commands<br>
 **Workflow:**<br>
 ```
 git add .
 npm run commit // this will run tslint + scss lint + commit
-npm run push // this will run unit tests + push
+npm run push // this will run unit tests + push to master
+// now check on GITLAB if there are no errors, than if you want push your commits to the release branch to get automatic ipa and apk
 ```

 ### <a name="links"></a>Useful Links